Almost all trees have quantum symmetry: Preliminaries

 \begin{defn} A \textbf{compact matrix quantum group (CMQG)} is a pair $(B, u)$ where $B$ is a unital $C^*$-algebra and $u = (u_{ij})_{i,j=1}^n$ is a matrix with entries in $B$ such that: \begin{enumerate}[(i)] \item $B$ is generated (as a $C^*$-algebra) by the entries of $u$. \item The $*$-homomorphism $\Delta : B \rightarrow B \otimes B$, $u_{ij} \mapsto \sum_{k=1}^n u_{ik} \otimes u_{kj}$ exists. \item The matrix $u$ and its transpose $u^t$ are invertible. \end{enumerate} \end{defn}

 \begin{ex} Let $G \subseteq \GL_n(\C)$ be a compact matrix group and let $(u_{ij})_{i,j=1}^n$ be the coordinate functions on $G$, i.e.

 Then the pair $(C(G), u = (u_{ij})_{i,j=1}^n)$ where $C(G)$ is the algebra of continuous complex-valued functions on $G$ is a compact matrix quantum group.
-Moreover, all compact matrix quantum groups $(B, u)$ with commutative $C^*$-algebra $B$ are of this form (see \autocite[Proposition~6.1.11]{timmermann2008invitation}).
+Moreover, all compact matrix quantum groups $(B, u)$ with commutative $C^*$-algebra $B$ are of this form (see \cite[Proposition~6.1.11]{timmermann2008invitation}).
 So under the identification of $G$ with $(C(G), u)$, compact matrix quantum groups generalize classical compact matrix groups. \end{ex}

 \begin{ex} Another very important example of a compact matrix quantum group is the quantum symmetric group $S_n^+$ defined by Wang in \cite{wang1998quantum}.
 It is given by the universal unital $C^*$-algebra